Home » Cheesy Potato Breakfast Casserole

 • butter

-1. Allow frozen hash browns to thaw.
-You do not want big clumps of potato, if they are frozen but do not have big clumps of potato this is fine.
+Allow frozen hash browns to thaw.
+You do not want big clumps of potato, if they are frozen and there are no large clumps of potato this is fine.
+Place butter in casserole dish and melt in the microwave.
+Preheat oven to 350 degrees f.

-It’s really so easy, and the fact that you can make it ahead of time if you want, makes it even more perfect.
-The hardest thing is chopping up the onion, real fine.
-Piling cheese.
+It’s so easy, and the fact that you can make it ahead of time if you want makes it even more perfect.
+The hardest thing is chopping up the onion and piling up lots of cheese.
 Easy.
-And the melting butter part is my favorite.
-It’s no mistake, there is no salt or pepper, and the dish does not need to be greased.
-You are welcome to add pepper, however do not add salt, the cheese and butter add enough salt.
+And the melting butter part is my favorite!
+Make no mistake: the dish does not need to be greased.
+Add pepper and a pinch of salt.
+The cheese and butter add enough salt, so be careful with the salt.
 People can add salt at the table if they need to.

 Cheesy Potato Breakfast Casserole